ContainerSSH/images/README.md

 ## How this repository works

 This repository contains a build script in Go called `build.go`.
 It can be invoked by running `go run build.go`.
 This script will read [build.yaml](build.yaml) and build the container image based on that revision.
 It uses the GitHub API to download release artifacts, so it may need the `GITHUB_TOKEN` environment variable set.
+The optional `--push` flag can be set to push the images to the corresponding registries.